 My interest in this subject

-My initial interest probably started in around 2020, though that was a year when I was completely tied up in Post Office and Depp things, so it may have been later.
-Initially I thought the gender wars would be confined to factions on the progressive left, but the speed at which the ideology captured our institutions left me somewhat bewildered.
+My active interest in the current nuttiness probably started in around 2022, though that was a year when I was completely tied up in Post Office and Depp things, so I didn’t do much except read.
+I had a vague awareness of what was going on pre-pandemic, but I must admit back then I thought the gender wars would be confined to factions on the progressive left.
+The speed at which gender ideology (scaffolded in the #nodebate taboo) captured our institutions was breathtaking.

 Peaking